Rule 3745-53-20 | The manifest system and acceptance and handling of hazardous waste.

 (5) A transporter may participate in the electronic manifest system either by accessing the electronic manifest system from the transporter's own electronic equipment, or by accessing the electronic manifest system from the equipment provided by a participating generator, by another transporter, or by a designated facility.

 (a) The transporter in possession of the hazardous waste when the electronic manifest becomes unavailable shall reproduce sufficient copies of the printed manifest that is carried on the transport vehicle pursuant to paragraph (A)(4)(c) of this rule, or obtain and complete another paper manifest for this purpose.
-The transporter shall reproduce sufficient copies to provide the transporter and all subsequent waste handlers with a copy for the files of the transporter and all subsequent waste handlers, plus two additional copies to be delivered to the designated facility with the hazardous waste.
+The transporter shall reproduce sufficient copies to provide the transporter and all subsequent waste handlers with a copy for the files of the transporter and all subsequent waste handlers, plus two additional copies that will be delivered to the designated facility with the hazardous waste.

 (b) On each printed copy, the transporter shall include a notation in the special handling and additional description space (item 14) that the paper manifest is a replacement manifest for a manifest originated in the electronic manifest system, shall include (if not pre-printed on the replacement manifest) the manifest tracking number of the electronic manifest that is replaced by the paper manifest, and also shall include a brief explanation why the electronic manifest was not available to complete the tracking of the shipment electronically.